 Request Your VIC

 After you have done these steps, you should be taken to the VIC application page.
 This is where you will enter your information and upload your copy of your ID card and a photo of yourself.
 Some of the information, such as your name and address, may already be populated on the application form.
 Verify this is correct, then move to the next section.

 Upload images of your ID card and Photo:

 Make sure you have your copies as described above.
 The following screenshot shows where the images are uploaded.
 Click the “Upload ID” button (#1 on image below), and navigate to the file on your computer.
-Make sure you click “Upload (#2 on image below) to upload the image to the VA website.
-Repeat the process for your photo of yourself (step 3 & 4), then click “Preview Card.”
+Make sure you click “Upload (#2 on the image below) to upload the image to the VA website.
+Repeat the process for your photo of yourself (steps 3 & 4), then click “Preview Card.”

 You should then see a preview of what your Veteran ID Card (VIC) will look like.
 Here is the preview of my card: